gatsbyjs/gatsby/docs/tutorial/index.md

 Too cool 😎

-Gatsby's development server is a "hot reloading" server meaning any change you make to your React.js components (and later we'll learn, you're data files) will hot reload in the browser.
+Gatsby's development server is a "hot reloading" server meaning any change you make to your React.js components (and later we'll learn, your data files) will hot reload in the browser.

 This is huge because it makes development so much faster and fun.